 Single Sign-On (SSO) is a method that allows users to log in to multiple applications and websites using one set of credentials, such as a username and password, instead of having to authenticate separately for each application.
+In this tutorial, we’ll walk through OneLogin SSO integration React, a common approach for simplifying authentication in modern web apps.

 Visit OneLogin to create a free account (Note: You need a business account to register, and the account is valid free for only 30 days as per current website terms).
 You can also visit the developer site for documentation.